-Calibration sets the Base Count Registers(Section 5.24, "Sensor Input Base Count Registers") which contain the "not touched" values used for touch detection comparisons.
-Calibration automatically occurs after a power-on reset (POR), when sample time is changed, and whenever a sensor input is newly enabled (for example, when transitioning from a power state in which it was disabled to a power state in which it is enabled).
+Calibration sets the Base Count Registers(Section 5.25, "Sensor Input Base Count Registers") which contain the "not touched" values used for touch detection comparisons.
+Calibration automatically occurs after a power-on reset (POR), when sample time is changed, when the gain is changed, when the calibration sensitivity is changed, and whenever a sensor input is newly enabled (for example, when transitioning from a power state in which it was disabled to a power state in which it is enabled).
 During calibration, the analog sensing circuits are tuned to the capacitance of the untouched pad.
 Then, samples are taken from each sensor input so that a base count can be established.
 After calibration, the untouched delta counts are zero.